U.S. officials intensify pressure on Turkey to stop Syria assault

 Trump himself has come under withering criticism, including from stalwart Republican backers such as U.S. Senator Lindsey Graham, for withdrawing the U.S. forces whose presence might have prompted Erdogan to hold off on sending in troops.

+“We are witnessing ethnic cleansing in Syria by Turkey, the destruction of a reliable ally in the Kurds, and the reemergence of ISIS (Islamic State),” Graham said in a statement.

+“The conditional sanctions announced today will be viewed by Turkey as a tepid response and will embolden Erdogan even more,” Graham said, adding Congress will pass severe sanctions with support from both Republicans and Democrats.

-A senior U.S. State Department official said late on Thursday that the department has been tasked by Trump to see “if there are areas of commonality between the two sides, if there’s a way that we could find our way to a ceasefire.”
+A senior U.S. State Department official said late on Thursday that the department has been asked by Trump to see “if there are areas of commonality between the two sides, if there’s a way that we could find our way to a ceasefire.”

-“Our position is that this was a mistake for Turkey to do, that we will try our very best to get this thing stopped,” the official said.

-Stepping up the pressure, U.S. Treasury Secretary Steven Mnuchin appeared at the White House on Friday to announce that Trump had authorized U.S. officials to draft “very significant” new sanctions to target Turkey, but the conditions under which they would be applied were unclear.
+Treasury Secretary Steven Mnuchin appeared at the White House to announce that Trump had authorized U.S. officials to draft “very powerful” new sanctions targeting Turkey, but the conditions under which they would be applied were unclear.

 Mnuchin said the United States was not activating the sanctions at this time but would do so if necessary.

 “We are putting financial institutions on notice that they should be careful and that there could be sanctions,” he said.
-“These are very powerful sanctions.
-We hope we don’t have to use them, but we can shut down the Turkish economy if we need to.”

-Mnuchin said Trump was concerned about any potential targeting of civilians by Turkish forces, and wants to make clear that Turkey cannot “allow even a single ISIS fighter to escape.”
+Mnuchin said Trump was concerned about potential targeting of civilians by Turkish forces, and wants to make clear that Turkey cannot “allow even a single ISIS fighter to escape.”

 In its first big attack since the assault began, Islamic State claimed responsibility for a deadly car bomb in Qamishli, the biggest city in the Kurdish-held area of northeast Syria, even as the city came under heavy Turkish shelling.